-“Our Newsnight investigation into Lord Mandelson which caused him to change his House of Lords’ register recording money he got from a Russian company connected to the mafiya.
+“Our Newsnight investigation into Lord Mandelson which caused him to change his House of Lords’ register recording money he got from a Russian company connected to the mafia.

-“After a direction intervention by Mandelson’s friend, then BBC head of news, James Harding, the investigation stopped.
+“After direct intervention by Mandelson’s friend, then BBC head of news, James Harding, the investigation stopped.
 Not broadcast.”

 Another concern was over a Newsnight investigation into Henley and Partners, which he said was a “dodgy passport-selling firm” which had tried to silence Maltese journalist Daphne Caruana Galizia before she was assassinated.

 Sweeney told The National: “I do not want to overstate the significance of my complaints.
-Ofcom have been in touch and say they will get back to me in the new year.”
+Ofcom has been in touch and says they will get back to me in the new year.”

 The BBC has been approached for comment, but Ofcom would not comment on an ongoing investigation.